 Add/drop courses: After you have registered, you may access SalukiNet to make permissible changes to your schedule.
-Before dropping courses, check to be sure you will not be jeopardizing your financial aid eligibility or some other condition that requires you to carry a certain course load for the term (e.g., full-time course load for your parent's health insurance).
+Before dropping courses, check to be sure you will not be jeopardizing your financial aid eligibility or good student driver insurance discount or any other program that requires you to carry a certain course load for the term.
 Dropped courses may be processed through SalukiNet as the system permits.

 You may add courses up to the end of the first week of class using SalukiNet.
-After that, any course additions must be done via the undergrad advisement and registrar's offices.
+After that, any course additions must be done via the undergraduate advisement and registrar's offices.